I took my first writing class in the Spring of 2022 and have been smitten ever since.

 How could I not be smitten?

 In the Fall of 2023, I stumbled onto (in other words had a divine appointment with) Laurie Wagner’s Wild Writing practice, and immediately sensed something move within me.
 This writing practice brings together those three passions - poetry, community, authenticity.
 Eureka!
-I pursued Laurie’s Teacher Training over this past Winter and Spring of 2024, and completed the training in July.
+I pursued Laurie’s Teacher Training over the Winter and Spring of 2024, and completed the training in July 2024.

 Thank you to the beautiful - and beautifully real - Laurie Wagner of Alameda, CA for sharing Wild Writing with us!